Last update: 24 August 2023

 Example of how to fill in the logbook(s):

 Type of Procedure

-Total number of clinical cycles performed by yourself since the start of your employment in this clinic
+Total number of own clinical cycles in this clinic

-Total number of clinical cycles performed in the clinic (by yourself and others) in 2018 only
+Total number of cycles performed in the clinic in 2023 only

 Oocyte pick up